tecnico-sec/Java-Crypto-Functions/README.md

 Symmetric cryptography in this project is implemented using AES in ECB mode with PKCS5 Padding.
 AES operates with a block size of 128 bits (16 bytes).
-ECB mode, a basic block cipher encryption technique, processes each block independently.
+ECB mode, a basic block cipher encryption technique, processes each block independently  ([ECB architecture](img/ECB.png)).
 PKCS5 Padding ensures that the overall data size is a multiple of 16 bytes.

 The `SymCryptoTest` class demonstrates these concepts, focusing on key generation, encryption and decryption.
 Notably, the `testSymCrypto` method provides a comprehensive look at these operations. `KeyGenerator` is employed for creating AES keys, illustrating key aspects of symmetric encryption in Java.